 Questioned about the machine and her technique, the proprietor had no idea what voltage she was using, said the amperage was “4”, the distance between tube and skin “about 6 or 8 inches”, the time of exposure “about 2 or 3 minutes”, the size of each area treated was “about 4 by 4½ inches”; 10 to 20 treatments at intervals at first of 1 to 10 days and later 2 to 4 weeks constituted a “course”.
 A filter was used, the thickness and composition of which was unknown.

-Although it is may be true that some operators, particularly in later years, knew they were causing irreparable damage and were just in it for the money, I think it is more likely that most were ill-informed and thought the treatments were safe.
+Although it is may be true that some operators, particularly in later years, knew they were causing irreparable damage and were just in it for the money, I think it is more likely that many were ill-informed and thought the treatments were safe.

 The median interval between X-ray exposure and the diagnosis of skin cancer is 21 years (Martin, Strong & Spiro, 1969) which meant that by the 1940s the long-term effects of using X-rays to treat excess hair and other skin conditions became all too evident, belatedly forcing authorities to act.
 Unfortunately, closing down all the establishments would take many years as many were run by sole proprietors with clients gained by word of mouth.
 Articles and reports in newspapers, magazines and books as to the dangerous nature of the treatments helped to cut off business and eventually the last of the machines went out of operation.